Exodia7/my_portfolio/index.markdown

 layout: resume
 ---

-Mr Incognito is a very serious and working being and would love to work at your company.
+I is a very serious and working being and would love to work at your company.